 Now that you have a solid outline of your financial goals AND your past financial habits, it’s time to get the two in alignment.
 And for that, we’ll need our old friend: BUDGETING.

-Have a look through our blog post on BULLETPROOF BUDGETING TO DESTROY YOUR DEBT and choose a style of budgeting that best suits your goals, habits and personality, and get going!
+Have a look at Your Complete Guide to Savvy Savings and choose a style of budgeting that best suits your goals, habits and personality, and get going!
 Try to keep things strict, but realistic – if you want to create lasting change, you should expect your lifestyle to shift… but you also don’t want to go in with unreasonable expectations of yourself as you will only end up discouraged.

 As you go through the month with your new plan, continue to keep detailed records of your spending and adjust your habits as needed to keep yourself in line with your goals.
 It will be tough at first, but you have to keep yourself focused and remember that radical change requires radical action.